Dodge: Dodge brothers death and sale to Chrysler

-Dillon, Read & Co. offered non-voting stock on the market in the new Dodge Brothers firm, and along with the sale of bonds was able to raise $160 million ($ in dollars), reaping a $14 million (net) profit ($ in dollars).
-All voting stock was retained by Dillon, Read.
+Dillon, Read & Co. offered non-voting stock on the market in the new Dodge Brothers firm and, along with the sale of bonds, was able to raise $160 million ($ in dollars), reaping a $14 million (net) profit ($ in dollars).
+All voting stock was retained by the investment group.
 Frederick Haynes remained as company head until E.G. Wilmer was named board chairman in November 1926.
-Wilmer was a banker with no auto experience and Haynes remained as president.
+Wilmer was a banker with no auto experience, and Haynes remained as president.
 Changes to the car, save for superficial things like trim levels and colors, remained minimal until 1927, when the new Senior six-cylinder line was introduced.
 The four-cylinder line was renamed the Fast Four line until it was dropped in favor of two lighter six-cylinder models (the Standard Six and Victory Six) for 1928.

-On October 1, 1925, Dodge Brothers, Inc., acquired a 51% interest in Graham Brothers, Inc., for $13 million ($ in dollars) and the remaining 49% on May 1, 1926.
-Haynes purchased all of Graham's truck production, and in 1926, the Graham branch took charge of all of Dodge's truck manufacturing.
-Briefly – until the purchase by Chrysler – all trucks were Graham badged.
+On October 1, 1925, Dodge Brothers, Inc. acquired a 51% interest in Graham Brothers, Inc. for $13 million ($ in dollars), followed by the remaining 49% on May 1, 1926.
+Haynes purchased all of Graham's truck production, and the Graham branch took charge of all of Dodge's truck manufacturing in 1926.
+Until the purchase by Chrysler, all trucks were Graham badged.
 A total of 60,000 trucks were built in 1927.
-The three Graham brothers, Robert, Joseph and Ray, assumed management positions in Dodge Brothers before departing early in 1927.
+The three Graham brothers, Robert, Joseph, and Ray, assumed management positions in Dodge Brothers before departing in early 1927.
 The brothers established the Graham-Paige company to build a new line of Graham passenger cars.

-Despite this, Dodge Brothers' sales had dropped to thirteenth place in the industry by 1927 selling the Dodge Fast Four, and Dillon, Read began looking for someone to buy the company.
-Dodge was sold to the new Chrysler Corporation in 1928 in a stock transfer instead of cash for $170 million ($ in dollars) who had attempted to purchase Dodge two years earlier.
-Chrysler successfully purchased Dodge to gain the Dodge Factory and dealership network to better compete in the low-priced car field against Ford and Chevrolet, and in one year Dodge progressed from thirteenth place in sales to seventh place by 1928.
-On January 2, 1929, Chrysler announced that the Graham Badge was dropped, and Chrysler was now building Dodge Brothers trucks.
+Despite this, Dodge Brothers' sales had dropped to 13th place in the industry by 1927, and Dillon, Read & Co. began looking for someone to buy the company.
+In 1928, Dodge was sold to the new Chrysler Corporation, who had attempted to purchase the company two years earlier, in a stock transfer instead of cash for $170 million ($ in dollars).
+With its purchase of Dodge, Chrysler gained the Dodge Factory and dealership network to better compete in the low-priced car field against Ford and Chevrolet, and Dodge progressed from 13th to seventh place in sales by 1928.
+On January 2, 1929, Chrysler announced that the Graham Badge had been dropped, and Chrysler was now building Dodge Brothers trucks.